StefanMaron/vscode-allint/README.md

 ## Release Notes

+### 0.1.5
+Code comments are now excluded from processing.

 ### 0.1.4
 Some refactoring.
 Added a check on function length.
 By default any function longer then 40 lines will be warned.